 - The physical evidence.
 Often how the accident occurred and the physical aftermath are indicators of how severe your pain is.
 For example, catastrophic injuries such as traumatic brain injuries are a reasonable result of a head-on crash but not as likely to occur if the crash was a rear-end accident.

-How pain and suffering is measure
+How pain and suffering is measured?

-There is no formula for determining the amount of a pain and suffering award.
-Nevertheless, many insurance adjustors and defense lawyers will examine your special damages – mainly your medical bills and lost wages.
+There is no formula for determining the amount of pain and suffering award.
+Nevertheless, many insurance adjusters and defense lawyers will examine your special damages – mainly your medical bills and lost wages.
 These professionals will also review what types of doctors you saw, your treatments, and your current prognosis.
 Based on these factors, insurance adjustors and defense lawyers will make an offer based on these factors.

 Often, personal injury cases are settled based on what similar types of injures have settled for before – or what amounts juries have awarded as verdicts.